 How to make Beurre Manié

-To make beurre manié you first want to take out butter that you are going to use for this recipe and let it come to room temperature.
+- Bring Butter To Room Temperature: To make beurre manié you first want to take out butter that you are going to use for this recipe and let it come to room temperature.
 You want the butter to become nice and soft so it mixes well with the flour.

-Once the butter is at room temperature, add the butter and flour to a small bowl and begin to fold the flour and butter together with a spoon.
+- Add Flour: Once the butter is at room temperature, add the butter and flour to a small bowl and begin to fold the flour and butter together with a spoon.
 Do this for a few minutes until there is no more loose flour.
+Once you have done that, use the spoon to mix the flour and butter together a little more.
+You want to mix for a good minute until it is completely smooth.

 Now, if you are looking to make a larger batch of this flour and butter thickener, you can do what the chefs do in restaurants which is to knead a large amount of flour and butter together and keep it in the fridge.

-For a large soup or stew I generally will use 2 tablespoons of butter and flour to make this thickener.
+For a large soup or stew, I generally will use 2 tablespoons of butter and flour to make this thickener.

 More French Recipes